Skip to Content

 Once your Golden Retriever has had her first heat, the heat cycles are repeated every 6 months for the rest of her life.

-I hope the article has taught you everything you need to know about caring for your Golden Retriever during the heat cycle, especially showing a little more love for the uncomfortable proestrus changes and keeping her from males during estrus if she’s intact and you don’t intend to breed her.
+I hope the article has taught you everything you need to know about caring for your Golden Retriever during the fertility cycle, especially showing a little more love for the uncomfortable proestrus changes and keeping her from males during estrus if she’s intact and you don’t intend to breed her.

-• Sharon Waddington
+Sharon Waddington

 Sharon Waddington is the founder of World of Dogz.
 With over 30 years of experience working with dogs, this former Police Officer has seen it all.
 But it’s her trusty German Shepherd, Willow, who steals the show as the inspiration behind this website.
 As Sharon’s constant companion Willow has played a pivotal role in shaping her passion for dogs.
-Find her on Linkedin!
+Recently, Sharon has become deeply passionate about the plight of rescue dogs and is an active advocate for dog rescue, striving to make a difference in the lives of dogs in need.